Have you ever been stuck in traffic and had to wait before you could drive to get home and relax?

 For some people, though, this period of waiting can cause a list of issues.

 If you are dealing with the issues listed below, there is help available.
-You can see an ADHD coach or another mental health professional at Blue Sky Learning.
+You can see a mental health counsellor or ADHD coach in Canada.

-Read on to learn more about what waiting mode is, the connections between waiting mode and ADHD, and some coping mechanisms for waiting mode.
+Read on to learn more about what ADHD waiting mode is, the connections between waiting mode and ADHD, and some coping mechanisms for ADHD waiting mode.

 Waiting is the period between where you are now and the time when you have plans.